(All meals are subject to change at any time)

 - Each crew will bring a full 5-gallon water container with them to the work site to refill their own bottles

-- Sunday: Hamburgers, hotdogs, baked beans, fries, and ice cream bars OR a cosponsor provided meal
+- Sunday: Hamburgers, hotdogs, baked beans, fries, and dessert OR a cosponsor provided meal

-- Monday: Chicken breast with gravy or BBQ sauce, mashed potatoes, side vegetable, rolls, and strawberry shortcake
+- Monday: Chicken breast with gravy or BBQ sauce, mashed potatoes, side vegetable, rolls, and dessert

-- Tuesday: Taco bar with flour tortillas, taco shells, ground beef, tortilla chips, black beans, rice, lettuce, tomato, cheese, onion, and pudding
+- Tuesday: Taco bar with flour tortillas, taco shells, ground beef, tortilla chips, black beans, rice, lettuce, tomato, cheese, onion, and dessert

 - Wednesday: DINNER ON YOUR OWN

-- Thursday: Chicken tenders, mac and cheese, side vegetable, and brownies
+- Thursday: Chicken tenders, mac and cheese, side vegetable, and dessert

-- Friday: Baked ziti (one pan of vegetarian ziti), garlic bread, side vegetable, and ice cream
+- Friday: Baked ziti or similar dish (vegetarian option will be available), garlic bread, side vegetable, and dessert

 Salad bar (every evening): Featuring a variety of mixed greens, diced tomatoes, carrots, cucumbers, cottage cheese, beans, cheddar cheese, croutons, and choice of Ranch or Italian dressing